Puerto Rico Transportation

 Immigration & Customs

 When you fly into San Juan, it’s like flying in the US, Only Proof of citizenship is required.
 Acceptable documents include a U.S. passport, birth certificate or government issued photo ID.
 Because US citizens don’t need a passport or visa to enter Puerto Rico, they are not required to pass through immigration or customs.
 Your bag will be searched by the US Department of Agriculture to check for prohibited items.

 Getting to Your Hotel

-CheapCaribbean.com has partnered with Dragonfly Adventures and Elegant Steering as our premier transportation companies in Puerto Rico.
+CheapCaribbean.com has partnered with Dragonfly Adventures as our premier transportation companies in Puerto Rico.
 They’ll provide you with safe, comfortable and professional transportation from the airport to your hotel and back.
 They’ll also provide transportation to any excursions booked through our site that you’d like to take while you’re in your destination.

-It’s easy to find your Dragonfly Adventures or Elegant Steering team when you arrive at the airport.
+It’s easy to find your Dragonfly Adventures team when you arrive at the airport.
 They’ll be standing in the waiting area, holding a CheapCaribbean.com welcome sign.
 All drivers are fluent in English, friendly and knowledgeable about the culture, history and things to do while you’re there.
 By the end of your ride, you’ll have made a new friend.
 Their vehicles are all clean, modern and reliable.

 Getting Around Puerto Rico